Bell nonlocality from compatibility of entanglement-breaking channels: RESULTS

-A useful characterisation of entanglement-breaking channels is via the so-called Choi state~\cite{Choi1975,Jamiolkowski1972}.
-Mathematically, the channel $\mathcal{N}_{A\to B}$'s {\em Choi state} is the bipartite state in $AB$ defined by (note that $A,B$ can have different dimensions)
+A quantum channel $\mathcal{N}_{A\to B}$ is {\em entanglement-breaking}~\cite{Horodecki2003} if $ (\mathcal{N}_{A\to B}\otimes\mathcal{I}_{C})(\eta_{AC}) $ is separable for every bipartite state $\eta_{AC}$ and finite-dimensional system $C$, where $\mathcal{I}_{C}$ is the identity channel acting on $C$.
+Such channels break entanglement between their outputs and any external system.
+A useful characterization of entanglement-breaking channels is via the so-called Choi state~\cite{Choi1975,Jamiolkowski1972}.
+Formally, the channel $\mathcal{N}_{A\to B}$'s {\em Choi state} is the bipartite state in $AB$ defined by (note that $A,B$ can have different dimensions)